mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 0. [Citation](#citation)

 ## Introduction
 The code and CNN models verify the results in our paper.
 The models for efficient depth estimation are available in the directory "results".
-The results are the same as that in the paper when inputs are images on the NYU Depth V2<a href="http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz"> testing dataset</a>.
+The results are the same as those in the paper when inputs are images on the NYU Depth V2<a href="http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz"> testing dataset</a>.
 Additionally, our provided code can be used for inference on arbitrary images.

 ## Quick Guide
 Our models can be run with Python 3.6 and PyTorch 1.0/1.2.